 Berghoff Restaurant – 17 W. Adams St. Chicago, Il 312-427-3170 Hours: Lunch Mon-Fri 11 till – Sat.
 11:30 till 4.
 Dinner Mon-Sat.
 4 to 9 PM Closed Sundays

 Q Tips say: Go and enjoy!
 Hearty servings.
-The Q’s each had the Chicken clear borth Soup with home made Spaetzle noodles.
-Then shared the Reuben Sandwich – Sliced corned beef, Swiss cheese, sauerkraut and Thousand Island dressing, grilled rye bread with homemade chips and a pickle and the Mr. ordered his favorite beer, I had a diet root beer soda.
+Mr. Q ordered: Rueben Sandwich – Sliced corned beef, Swiss cheese, sauerkraut and Thousand Island dressing, grilled rye bread with homemade chips and a pickle and the Mr. ordered his favorite beer, I had a diet root beer soda.
+Our friends had: the Pastrami sandwiches and a salad.
+I had the Caesar salad with baked salmon.
+The salmon was good but the Caesar Salad was not the way I like it but still ok.
+Had a great time.
 Mrs. Q says: When you go pay attention to the photos on the walls and the stained glass windows, etc. Great ambiance.
 Going for lunch?
 Make sure you make a reservation since many of the locals do enjoy spending their lunch hours at Berghoff.